-For more information see the When you disagree - claim decisions and appeals procedures section.
+For more information see the Claim decisions and appeals procedures section.

 How your plan works while you are covered out-of-network

 The section above told you how your plan works while you are covered in-network.
 You also have coverage when you want to get your care from providers who are not part of the Aetna network.
 It's called out-of-network or other health care coverage.